Specific impulse: Propellant quantity units

+No matter the choice of mass or weight, the resulting quotient of "velocity" or "time" usually doesn't correspond directly to an actual velocity or time.
+Due to various losses in real engines, the actual exhaust velocity is different from the I_{sp} "velocity" (and for cars there isn't even a sensible definition of "actual exhaust velocity").
+Rather, the specific impulse is just that: a physical momentum from a physical quantity of propellant (be that in mass or weight).

 Units

-The most common unit for specific impulse is the second, as values are identical regardless of whether the calculations are done in SI, imperial, or customary units.
+The most common unit for specific impulse is the second, as values are identical regardless of whether the calculations are done in SI, imperial, or US customary units.
 Nearly all manufacturers quote their engine performance in seconds, and the unit is also useful for specifying aircraft engine performance.

 The use of metres per second to specify effective exhaust velocity is also reasonably common.
 The unit is intuitive when describing rocket engines, although the effective exhaust speed of the engines may be significantly different from the actual exhaust speed, especially in gas-generator cycle engines.
-For airbreathing jet engines, the effective exhaust velocity is not physically meaningful, although it can be used for comparison purposes.
+For airbreathing jet engines, the effective exhaust velocity does not account for the mass of the air used (as the air is taken in from the environment), although it can still be used for comparison purposes.

 Metres per second are numerically equivalent to newton-seconds per kg (N·s/kg), and SI measurements of specific impulse can be written in terms of either units interchangeably.
 This unit highlights the definition of specific impulse as impulse per unit mass of propellant.

-Specific fuel consumption is inversely proportional to specific impulse and has units of g/(kN·s) or lb/(lbf·hr).
+Specific fuel consumption is inversely proportional to specific impulse and has units of g/(kN·s) or lb/(lbf·h).
 Specific fuel consumption is used extensively for describing the performance of air-breathing jet engines.

 Specific impulse in seconds

-Specific impulse, measured in seconds, effectively means how many seconds this propellant, when paired with this engine, can accelerate its own initial mass at 1 g.
+Specific impulse, measured in seconds, can be thought of as how many seconds one kilogram of fuel can produce one kilogram of thrust.
+Or, more precisely, how many seconds a given propellant, when paired with a given engine, can accelerate its own initial mass at 1 g.
 The longer it can accelerate its own mass, the more delta-V it delivers to the whole system.

 In other words, given a particular engine and a mass of a particular propellant, specific impulse measures for how long a time that engine can exert a continuous force (thrust) until fully burning that mass of propellant.
 A given mass of a more energy-dense propellant can burn for a longer duration than some less energy-dense propellant made to exert the same force while burning in an engine.
 Different engine designs burning the same propellant may not be equally efficient at directing their propellant's energy into effective thrust.

 For all vehicles, specific impulse (impulse per unit weight-on-Earth of propellant) in seconds can be defined by the following equation: